 There is also a film that is part of the guided tour but does cost extra if you do the trip independently.
 Trying to pay for it is a bit of a hassle though.

-If you travel independently there are some restriction in terms of entrance.
+If you travel independently there are some restriction in terms of entrance to the camps.
 During the high season (April – October), you cannot start an independent visit after 10am or before 3pm.
 If you are already in you will not be kicked out, however.
 Beginning your visit outside of these times requires you to be on a guided tour.
 These days they are also limiting individual entrances.
 You should book your ticket (free) through the Auschwitz Museum Website as well.
 Select “Tour for individuals without an educator”.

 Should you do a Guided tour or Independently?